gamemann/GitHub-Follow-Bot/README.md

 ## FAQ
 **What did you choose Django to use as an interface?**

 While settings could have been configured on the host itself, I wanted an interface that was easily accessible from anywhere.
-The best thing for this would be a webssite in my opinion.
+The best thing for this would be a website in my opinion.
 Most of my experience is with Django which is why I chose that project.

 ## Credits
 * [Christian Deacon](https://github.com/gamemann)